w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 database with `polkadot purge-chain` and then ensure that you run Polkadot with the `--pruning=archive` option.

-You may run a validator node in non-archive mode by adding the following flags:
-`--unsafe-pruning --pruning <NUM OF BLOCKS>`, a reasonable value being 1000.
-Note that an archive node and non-archive node's databases are not compatible with each other, and to switch you will need to purge the chain data.

 :::

 You can begin syncing your node by running the following command: